Table of contents

 - Automations are far more expensive on Zendesk.

-- Private collaboration on emails with internal notes costs you at least 60% more with Zendesk.
+- Private collaboration on emails with internal notesis is charged at a whopping 560% markup on Zendesk.

-- The customer feedback feature costs you 50% extra with Zendesk.
+- The customer feedback feature costs you twice as much with Zendesk.

 - You have to cough up extra for 24×7 support and personalized onboarding.